 Exciting changes have come to the Garden View Café!
-The complete renovation of the Café earlier this year has enhanced the Chicago Botanic Garden's ability to offer fresh, local food and drink in a welcoming dining environment.
+The complete renovation of the Café has enhanced the Chicago Botanic Garden's ability to offer fresh, local food and drink in a welcoming dining environment.
 According to Harriet Resnick, vice president of visitor experience and business development, "The goal was to create a café that better reflects the amazing Garden experience for our visitors."

 The Garden's bright, welcoming design aesthetic is reflected in the new space, which features sustainable architectural materials and LED lighting in keeping with the Garden's mission.
 The Café needs to be more efficient as the number of visitors increases, including visitors of all generations and abilities.
 A goal of the Garden's strategic plan is to make eating at the Garden as comfortable as strolling through the Garden.